 Professor Giannoudis said: ‘The GreenBone scaffold was found to be user-friendly and easy to apply during surgery.
 The bone defect in the iliac crest was well covered and continuity of the anatomy was achievable.

 ‘The scaffold proved to be a safe option to consider for restoration of the bone defect, taking into consideration that the other options to use include the allograft and xenograft (bovine) options.
 There was no increased pain observed but rather, based on the patient’s feedback, the symptoms claimed were well controlled and by four weeks there was no need for additional pain relief.
 Quality of life had significantly improved following surgery.

-‘The healing process based on the radiological findings were associated with features indicative of scaffold integration and bone restoration.
+‘The healing process based on the radiological findings was associated with features indicative of scaffold integration and bone restoration.
 There were features of uniform healing with no signs of breakdown or fragmentation.
 No device deficiencies have been observed.
 We are continuing with the follow-up visits of the enrolled patients.’

-‘We are very pleased to have achieved this important milestone,’ says CEO Lorenzo Pradella, ‘and we are confident that the final clinical results will support the market access of the product.
-We expect the results from the study to offer a safe alternative in the standard of care for bone loss given that our innovative 3D bone graft is proven to be as good as autograft, which requires a second surgical procedure to harvest bone from the patient’s iliac crest.
-These clinical data will play a key role in our commercial strategy to increase our share of bone graft substitute market in Europe.’
+‘We are very pleased to have achieved this important milestone,’ said CEO Lorenzo Pradella, ‘and we are confident that the final clinical results will support the market access of the product.
+We expect the results from the study to offer a safe alternative to the standard of care for bone loss given that our innovative 3D bone graft is proven to be as good as autograft, which requires a second surgical procedure to harvest bone from the patient’s iliac crest.
+These clinical data will play a key role in our commercial strategy to increase our share of the bone graft substitute market in Europe.’